Technology Career SummitTuesday, Oct. 23

 Learn more on our website.

-At SPC, all of the IT certificates and associate degrees listed below transfer into our B.A.S. in Technology Development and Management.
+At SPC, all of our IT certificates and associate degrees listed below transfer into our B.A.S. in Technology Development and Management.

 Prepare to provide computer support for information systems and technology services in a business setting.